 IKI Black Belt Instructor, South Africa

-I don't want to be mean to a person that may be speaking to a genuine question they have, but this is silly.
+I don't want to be mean to a person that may be speaking to a genuine question they may have, but this is silly.
 I don't mean to offend, but that is the way I feel.
-I agree with everything you said in rebuttal to this question except, that I hope you are not so disappointed with my personal performance year to year as you expressed here.
+I agree with everything you said in rebuttal to this question expect, that I hope you are not disappointed with my personal performance year to year as you expressed here.

 I do not see how a serious student who has attended more than a couple of seminars would have this question.
 It seems to come from ignorance.
 I mean this in the true sense of the word and not as an insult.